If you’ve ever heard someone say they are “rooting for the underdog” or “supporting the underdog”, you may have been confused about what that means.

 While it originally began as a term used in reference to sports teams competing against each other, it can also be applied more broadly to any situation where someone needs extra support or encouragement because they face significant challenges compared with their competitors.

-So next time you hear someone rooting for an underdog in any context—whether it’s in sports or otherwise—you’ll know exactly what they mean!
+So next time you hear someone rooting for an underdog in any context—whether in sports or otherwise—you’ll know exactly what they mean!

 What does it mean to root for the underdog?